- Books, Literature, and Writing»

 Then it changed.

-She no longer cared about academic pursuits, about politics or social issues, she cared about 'pretty' she cared about boys, and since being bright was too much work and smiling and wiggling were easy; she changed.
+She no longer cared about academic pursuits, about politics or social issues, she cared about 'pretty'.
+She cared about boys.
+As being bright was too much work and smiling and wiggling were easy; she changed.

 And in that change she needed to exclude her mother.
 Needed to keep her mother out of her life.
 So afraid of being unmasked and excoriated she became resentful, angry, closed.